mentalmove/BigNumbers/README.md

 &nbsp;
 &nbsp;
 #### Division
-Should be name 'divide_by()' from a semantic point of view but leaves the original untouched.
+Should be named 'divide_by()' from a semantic point of view but leaves the original untouched.
 Used with one argument, result will always have the correct (i.e. decreased) byte length.
 ```
 // Divides the repective BigNumber by another BigNumber